axelarnetwork/test-webdocs/docs/roles/validator/setup/vald-tofnd.md

 :::danger

 You created new secret key material.
 You must backup this data.
 Failure to backup this data could result in loss of funds.
-See [Backup](/validator/setup/backup) for detailed instructions.
+See [Backup your secret data](backup) for detailed instructions.

 :::